-- See the Data Supercell page for a detailed description of the Data Supercell.
+- See the Data Supercell User Guide for a detailed description of the Data Supercell.

-Globus Online, scp and sftp will all be available to transfer files from Blacklight to Greenfield.
+Globus Online, scp and sftp are all be available to transfer files to and from Greenfield.

 Our recommended method for file transfer is Globus Online.
 If you cannot use Globus Online, but do have access to Globus client software, we recommend globus-url-copy.
 Otherwise, you can use sftp or scp.